GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_range/functions/COMPUTECPP_DEPRECATED_API/index.md

 ---

-3. Return the global . range
+3. Return the global range.

    **Parameters:**